Vidro-Software-SL/maphandler/README.md

 	- `giswater` - giswater info

 - layer `<string>` _optional_ layer name to do info.
 If null, will use current active layer.
+- hitTolerance `<integer>` _optional_ for geoJSON Info, pixels inside the radius around the given will be checked for features.
+Default `5`.

 >E.G.